Trello Pricing: Plans, Features, and Tips to Find Your Perfect Fit

 Who is it for?

-Standard plan: more power for small teams
+Trello Standard plan: More power for an affordable price

 For growing teams ready to move beyond the basics, the Standard plan is an affordable next step.
 It builds upon the Free plan by offering unlimited boards and unlocking features that streamline collaboration and task management.